guitarvydas/guitarvydas.github.io/_posts/2021-09-29-Programming Languages and OSs Not Needed.md

 Another feature that OSs provide is honest-to-goodness big lumps of library code, like file handling.

-That stuff can simply be moved into LEGO(R) components that replace the concept of libraries.
+That stuff can simply be moved into LEGO® components that replace the concept of libraries.

 No OS needed for this, either.